- Out-of-Stock

 How to Recognize Beech Wood?

-Beech is a hardwood with a closed grain.
-Its very distinctive small, fine, and short flake is easily recognizable, even on a small surface.
+Beech is a hardwood characterized by its closed grain.
+It's very distinctive, small, fine, and short, making the flake easily recognizable, even on a small surface.

 Beech has a relatively uniform natural color, typically a creamy white with slight pinkish variations.
 However, it is usually steamed or boiled, and its color becomes a light pinkish hue.
 Once a finish is applied, even a clear one, the pinkish tone becomes a light camel color.